Koenkk/zigbee2mqtt.io/docs/devices/ICPSHC24-10EU-IL-1_ICPSHC24-10EU-IL-2.md

 * `transition`: Controls the transition time (in seconds) of on/off, brightness, color temperature (if applicable) and color (if applicable) changes.
 Defaults to `0` (no transition).
 The value must be a number with a minimum value of `0`

-* `color_sync`: When enabled colors will be synced, e.g. if the light supports both color x/y and color temperature a conversion from color x/y to color temperature will be done when setting the x/y color (default true).
-The value must be `true` or `false`
+* `identify_timeout`: Sets the duration of the identification procedure in seconds (i.e., how long the device would flash).The value ranges from 1 to 30 seconds (default: 3).
+The value must be a number with a minimum value of `1` and with a with a maximum value of `30`

 * `state_action`: State actions will also be published as 'action' when true (default false).
 The value must be `true` or `false`